Online & Telephone Counselling

 If you are experiencing suicidal thoughts, I would recommend you don't choose online Counselling, but book an in-face appointment, as you may need that extra support of a physical presence with you who can liaise with your GP if needs be.

-To cancel a therapy appointment please notify me by text, email or voicemail 24 hours prior your session.
+To cancel a therapy appointment please notify me 24 hours prior your session by phone call where you can leave a voicemail, text or email.